chrischow/key-thrusting/README.md

 # Key-Thrusting
+Does your reputation depend on the big meaningless words you use?

-Ever needed to cook up phrases that sound smart but don't mean jack shit?
+Do you find yourself frequently cooking up phrases that sound smart but don't mean jack shit?

-Ever had to invent bullshit to literally mind-f\*ck your audience (i.e. cognitively *thrusting* ideas into their brains)?

-You're in luck! **key-thrusting** aims to help you supercharge your bullshit development cycle in numerous ways:
+You're in luck! **Key-Thrusting** aims to help you accelerate your bullshit development cycle, and rapidly deliver useless phrases to the people handling the execution, thereby maximising their cluelessness about what to do with the crap you write.

+We achieve this through the following:

 1. Transition web-enabled functionalities to leverage function-based homogeneous protocol.
 2. Exploit 24/7 supply-chains to enhance multi-channelled human-resource methodology.